 By: Chloe Leuthaeuser, DePaul University Communications and Media Major ‘17

 Are you feeling a little uncertain about starting a new internship?
-Heed these 10 student and supervisor-approved tips for success to get the most out of your internship and wow your coworkers!
+Heed these 10 student and supervisor-approved tips to get the most out of your internship and wow your coworkers.

 1. Go in open-minded and be willing to do something new.
 Internships can turn into some of the most formative and worthwhile experiences.
 They allow you to dive into tasks, roles or projects you never expected to attempt; but, if you keep an open mind, you can learn something from these new or unfamiliar experiences.
 Supervisors will appreciate your willing attitude!
 Internships can also lead you to new cities or industries.
 Embrace every aspect and don’t be afraid to welcome the unknown.